-For degrees that include field trip enrollment options (i.e. Geology), the fellowship will pay for enrollment fees associated with a maximum of two field trips.
+For degrees that include field trip enrollment options, the fellowship will pay for enrollment fees associated with a maximum of two field trips over the four year fellowship award period.
 However, the fellowship will not pay for travel expenditures associated with the field trips (i.e. airfare, hotels, car rentals, per diem, etc.).